US strike shows Afghanistan still terror base

 "These entities work hand in glove," Clarke said of the Taliban and al-Qaida.
 "There's not the separation that others would have you believe."

-The Taliban had promised in the 2020 Doha Agreement on the terms of the US withdrawal from Afghanistan that they would not harbour al-Qaida members or those seeking to attack the US.
+The Taliban had promised in the 2020 Doha Agreement on the terms of the US withdrawal from Afghanistan that they would not harbour al-Qaeda members or those seeking to attack the US.

 The Taliban were quick to condemn the US strike as "a clear violation of international principles and the Doha Agreement," though they did not acknowledge that al-Zawahri was killed.
 The US gave no forewarning to the Taliban government, which the United States does not recognise, that it was carrying out the operation.